MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

 - Even if your room doesn't have a Teams Rooms Standard, Teams Rooms Premium, Teams Rooms Pro, or Teams Shared Device license, you have access to use Auto Release if you're part of the Microsoft Places preview.
 For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md).
 - If you receive access through the Microsoft Places preview program, this feature is available for all rooms, but we recommend the feature be enabled only for rooms with a Teams panel or paired with a Microsoft Teams Rooms.
-- You must have [Outlook on the web](/exchange/clients/outlook-on-the-web/mailbox-access?view=exchserver-2019&preserve-view=true) enabled, as our service is using the Outlook on the web framework to check in users.
+- You must have [Outlook on the web](/exchange/clients/outlook-on-the-web/mailbox-access?view=exchserver-2019&preserve-view=true) enabled, as our service uses the Outlook on the web framework to check in users.
 - > [!NOTE]
   > Auto Release does not support or automatically release the room for live events, town halls, or non-Microsoft meetings such as Zoom or Webex.